-Naturally located towards the southern rim of the Mediterranean, passageway between its Western and Eastern basins, Italy continues to be a crossroad of civilizations connecting the ancient, medieval, and modern world of Europe.
-Cradle of the artes liberales, birthplace of the first medical school, model of ancient republican values, center of Catholic spirituality and modern scientific secularism, Italy offers Loyola students a lifelong learning experience that combines rigorous study with self-discovery, the very essence of a Jesuit education.
-The Rome Studies Program, with its study-abroad component, prepares students not only for the world of work but also for the world of action, civic engagement, and leadership required of a true global citizen.
+Naturally located in the northern rim of the Mediterranean, passageway between its Western and Eastern basins, Rome continues to be a crossroad of civilizations connecting the ancient, medieval, and modern world of Europe.
+Cradle of the artes liberales, birthplace of the first medical school, model of ancient republican values, center of Catholic spirituality and modern scientific secularism, Italy and Rome offer Loyola students a lifelong learning experience that combines rigorous study in the field of the humanities with self-discovery, the very essence of a Jesuit education.
+The Rome Studies Interdisciplinary Program builds upon a recognized strength among Loyola Campuses, the John Felice Rome Center (JFRC).
+Being uniquely structured around a study-abroad component, the minor prepares students not only for the world of work but also for the world of action, civic engagement, and international awareness that are required of a true global citizenship.

 Upon completion of the program, students minoring in Rome Studies will: